Epictetus/active_interaction/index.md

 whether a value was passed to `run` or the result of a filter default.
 In particular, it is useful when `nil` is an acceptable value.
 For example, you may optionally track your users' birthdays.
 You can use the `given?` predicate to see if an input was even passed to `run`.
+With `given?` you can also check the input of a hash filter by passing a series of keys to check.

 ``` rb
 class UpdateUser < ActiveInteraction::Base